OffsetMods538/Loot-Table-Modifier/docs/src/content/docs/guides/setting_up.md

 Currently, as of v2 alpha 1, only **fabric** is supported.
 Running though [Sinytra Connector](https://modrinth.com/mod/connector) may or may not be possible (please do let me know on [discord](https://discord.offsetmonkey538.top) if you test it :D), but a NeoForge version is planned for the future.

 ### Mod developers
-Mods can include Loot Table Modifier as a JIJ dependency like this:
+Mods can depend on Loot Table Modifier like this:
 ```groovy
 repositories {
     // ...rest of repositories block